Home » Planning for College » Paying for School » Help! I need more money than the Estimated Cost of Attendance

 San Francisco is a very expensive place to live.
 Is getting a roommate a possibility?
 What about living further away from campus and taking the BART (public transportation) to school?

-Another thing to consider is finding part-time work while you are in school.
-Obviously, it is a large time commitment, but the money you make at your job can be spent towards your living expenses and this income would not count against the Cost of Attendance.
+Another option to consider is finding part-time work while you are in school.
+Obviously, it requires a significant time commitment, but the income from a job can help cover your living expenses and this it wouldn’t count against the Cost of Attendance.

 Raising the Estimated Cost of Attendance